Kids’ Guided Meditation for Concentration + Focus

 Now when you’re ready, take in a nice deep breath and stretch your body.
 Even though we’re finished with the meditation, you can stay in this present moment, feeling fully focused and mindful.

-Looking for ways to bring more mindfulness to your child’s life?
-Check out more guided meditation scripts here.
-Or access our full library of 40+ guided meditation scripts plus downloadable PDFs when you subscribe below.
+Or access our full library of 60+ guided meditation scripts in ad-free PDFs when you subscribe below.